 You can discuss with your clinician or GP which hormonal coil may be best suited to you.

-The most common brand, Mirena, has been extended to last for eight years by the manufacturer.
-If you already have a Mirena coil fitted and were told to have it replaced for contraception after five or six years, you can be assured that your coil is now effective for up to eight years.
+Levosert and Mirena can now be used for eight years for contraception after further research allowed a change in their licence.
+If you already have one of these coils in place and were told to have it replaced for contraception after five or six years you can be assured that it provides effective contraception up to eight years.

 After eight years, it should be removed or replaced, unless you were 45 years old when it was fitted.
 In this case, it can stay fitted until age 55, or until no longer needed.